jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 When setting the parameters of prior distributions, take care to consider the scale of the data and set parameters to be in the appropriate range.

-## Noninformative Uniform Priors
+## Weakly Informative Priors

-Noninformative priors are intended to allow Bayesian inference for parameters about which not much is known beyond the data included in the analysis at hand.
-These noninformative uniform priors cover a wide range of values and places no structure on the parameters.
+Noninformative uniform priors cover a wide range of values and places no structure on the parameters.
 For example, in classical regression can be seen as having the following priors $$\beta \sim Unif(-\infty, \infty)$$ and $$\sigma^2 \sim Unif(0, \infty)$$.

-For a prior distribution to be noninformative, the range of uncertainty should be wider than the range of reasonable values of the parameters.
+However, noninformative priors are  unrealistic.

+Weakly informative priors provide moderate regularization and helps stabilize computation.
+These priors avoid placing unwarranted prior weight on nonsensical parameter values and provide some regularization to avoid overfitting, but also do allow for extreme values if warranted by the data.

 For example, a Gaussian prior with large variances may be used for the $$\beta$$ coefficients, since these values are tend to be biased towards $$0$$.
 Another option could be to use an gamma distribution for values biased towards $$0$$ but are strictly negative.

 Below are potential options for priors and good scenarios to use them: